 About the BRCO Organization

-Bethel Rural Community Organization is a non-profit organization whose focus allows us to create initiatives with benevolence projects including a food pantry, educational programs, and historic and rural preservation.
-Benevolence projects have included financial support for local citizens regarding dental and vision needs, children in transition, Christmas funds for children in need, utilities support for indigent citizens, funding for flood victims and families who have lost everything to house fires, payment for school track lighting as well as numerous projects to support the 3 local schools, including an annual citizenship award and scholarship.
-We also donate to 2 local fire departments and the sheriff's department for the Cops for Kids program.
-Our food pantry services families in need on an ongoing basis.
-Our historic preservation efforts have resulted in production of 4 CD/DVDs, 16 historic art prints, and 6 books.
-Our rural preservation efforts are cutting-edge and recognized throughout the state.
-To date, we have placed 543 acres of land into permanent conservation easement along with 5,048 feet of river frontage and 15,436 feet of other stream footage.
+Bethel Rural Community Organization is a non-profit group whose focus allows members to create benevolence initiatives that include financial support for local citizens regarding dental and vision needs, children in transition, Christmas funds for children in need, utilities support for indigent citizens, funding for flood victims and families who have lost everything to house fires.
+A food pantry ensures food security for local citizens on an ongoing basis.
+BRCO’s educational outreach includes an annual scholarship as well as six programs yearly that serve to enlighten citizens concerning topics of importance.
+The organization donates annually to two local fire departments as well as the Haywood County Sheriff’s Department’s Cops for Kids program, Buy Haywood, Haywood Waterways Association, and Preservation NC.
+The Bethel Middle School track lighting is supported by BRCO as well as a citizenship award to a graduating eighth grader.
+Our historic preservation efforts have resulted in production of three DVDs and two CDs, eighteen historic art prints, and six books.
+BRCO’s rural preservation efforts are cutting-edge and recognized throughout the state, To date, we have placed 543 acres of land into permanent conservation easement along with 5,048 feet of river frontage and 15,436 feet of other stream footage.
 Two DVDs, one of which is distributed statewide, describe our rural conservation efforts.

-This organization, for its outstanding accomplishments, has received 3 state history awards from the NC Society of Historians, Western Carolina University's prestigious Mountain Heritage Award, Haywood Waterways' Pigeon River Award, and the top award in the region from WNC Communities for the past four years.
-We also earned recognition as a historic site on the Blue Ridge National Heritage Area's Heritage Trail as well as a site on the Haywood County Quilt Trail.
+This organization, for its outstanding accomplishments, has received 3 state history awards from the NC Society of Historians, Western Carolina University’s prestigious Mountain Heritage Award, Haywood Waterway’s Pigeon River Award, and the top award in the region from WNC Communities for the past 5 years.
+BRCO also earned recognition as a historic site on the Blue Ridge National Heritage Area’s Heritage Trail as well as a site on the Haywood County Quilt Trail.